How many ethnic groups? Ethnic composition of the population of Russia. How many peoples live on the territory of Russia? Small nations of Russia

 • people from the Chechen Republic – 1.4 million.

-Small peoples of Russia
+Small nations of Russia

 These are representatives of the Finno-Ugric, Samoyed, Turkic, Sino-Tibetan groups.
-The Kereks (several people), the Vod people (64), the Enets (277), the Ulti (300), the Chulyms (350), the Aluyets (500), the Negidal (500), the Orochi (60) also live.
+Still living are the Kereks (several people), the Vod people (64), the Enets (277), the Ults (300), the Chulyms (350), the Aluets (500), the Negidals (500), and the Orochs (60).
 All these small ethnic groups are puzzled by the problem of survival.

 Map of the peoples of Russia (click to enlarge)